 Whataburger: Brand overview

+Whataburger is one of the biggest burger joints in the U.S., although it is behind market giants such as Burger King or McDonald’s profitability.
+It is a family business founded in 1950.
+Harmon Dobson and Paul Burton.
+Now, its chain covers several counties in the U.S., including the Southwest and Southeast.
+It includes more than 800 fast-food outlets serving several types of burgers, sandwiches, fries, hotcakes, chicken strips, and desserts.
 To create Whataburger, Harmon Dobson had to give up the oil business.
 It wasn’t hard to do because his partner went on a binge and nearly caused the confiscation of several thousand dollars invested in drilling.
 The entrepreneur, who already had experience developing a family farm, building an oil refinery, reselling used cars, and mining diamonds, did not wait for his new business to become unprofitable.
-He took the money out of there right away and set about financing Paul Burton, a keen hamburger fan.
-Together they opened a restaurant and called it “Whataburger,” as if to voice the enthusiastic exclamation of customers, “What a burger!” and to foresee the successful fate of the future chain.
+He immediately took the money out of there and set about financing Paul Burton, a keen hamburger fan.
+Together, they opened a restaurant called “Whataburger,” as if to voice the enthusiastic exclamation of customers, “What a burger!” and to foresee the successful fate of the future chain.

 Meaning and History

 Later, the logo received wings and became the main element of the logo, which has been used since 1972.
-Within ten years, Whataburger realized that its logo was very similar to the character Wonder Woman, created by DC Comics.
+Within ten years, Whataburger realized its logo was similar to the character Wonder Woman, created by DC Comics.
 The management of the restaurants decided not to raise the scandal.
 However, the Flying W burger was introduced earlier than a similar visual sign of the superheroine, so their diplomacy is enviable.
-The similarity of the two logos only bothered Whataburger in 2016, when DC Comics set out to sell Wonder Woman branded food products.
+The similarity of the two logos only bothered Whataburger in 2016, when DC Comics set out to sell Wonder Woman-branded food products.

 What is Whataburger?